Twincharger: Overview and advantages

 A mechanically driven supercharger offers exceptional response and low-rpm performance, as it does not rely on pressurization of the exhaust manifold (assuming that it is a positive-displacement design, such as a Roots-type or twin-screw, as opposed to a centrifugal supercharger, which does not provide substantial boost in the lower rpm range), but is less efficient than a turbocharger due to increased parasitic load.
 A turbocharger sized to move a large volume of air tends to respond slowly to throttle input, while a smaller, more responsive turbocharger may fail to deliver sufficient boost pressure through an engine's upper rpm range.

-The unacceptable lag time endemic to a large turbocharger is effectively neutralized when combined with a supercharger, which tends to generate substantial boost pressure much faster in response to throttle input, the end result being a lag-free power band with high torque at lower engine speeds and increased power at the upper end.
+The lag time in a large turbocharger is effectively neutralized when combined with a supercharger, which tends to generate substantial boost pressure much faster in response to throttle input, the end result being a lag-free power band with high torque at lower engine speeds and increased power at the upper end.
 Twincharging is therefore desirable for small-displacement motors (such as VW's 1.4TSI), especially those with a large operating rpm range, since they can take advantage of an artificially broad torque band over a large speed range.